hoangsnowy/dotnetinterviewquestions/csharp/oop.en.md

-# Object-Oriented Programming in C# – Interview Questions (Ecommerce Domain)
+# Object-Oriented Programming in C# – Interview Questions

 This comprehensive guide covers essential OOP concepts in C# with ecommerce-focused examples, detailed explanations, best practices, and real-world scenarios.